MattMurnaghan/Milestone4-MyRedditClone/README.md

 ## Deployment
 I deployed my Django app to Heroku early to avoid any issues with deployment and to make testing easier by operating in the environment that the app was going to be hosted in.

-1. First I created an elephant SQL DB to host my models and data.
+1. I created an elephant SQL DB to host my models and data.
 ![Elephant SQL Dashboard](docs/images/Elephant_sql_dashboard.png)*My Elephant SQL Dashboard*

-2. Then I created the Heroku app that was going to host my project.
+2. I created the Heroku app that was going to host my project.
 ![Heroku app Dashboard](docs/images/Heroku_app_dashboard.png)*My Heroku App Dashboard*

-3. I then connected my GitHub repo housing my project code to my Heroku app using the Heroku GUI.
+3. I connected my GitHub repo housing my project code to my Heroku app using the Heroku GUI.
 ![Connect GitHub repo to Heroku app](docs/images/Heroku_link_repo.png)*Link Heroku and GitHub repo*

-4. I then created 3 new config variables in the Heroku app settings for the hosted version of the project to access the external resources it needed, e.g static files on Cloudinary and the Elephant SQL database.<br>
+4. I created 3 new config variables in the Heroku app settings for the hosted version of the project to access the external resources it needed, e.g static files on Cloudinary and the Elephant SQL database.<br>
 (I created a variable called DISABLE_COLLECTSTATIC with a value of 1 to prevent Heroku from trying to retrieve static files that arent populated yet during early deployment.)
 ![Heroku Config Variables](docs/images/Heroku_config_vars.png)*My Heroku config Variables*